nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/scheduler-endpoint.md

 ### Response

-Always 204, this starts the scheduler service cluster wild.
+Always 204, this starts the scheduler service cluster-wide.

 ### Status Codes